Mahkhmood8/soyjak-api-study/README.md

 plus i found him weird and ghosted his messages all the time

-but yeah -- i think he had a "4chan B& evade serivice" this was my idea -- to try and monitize it a bit
+but yeah -- i think he had a "4chan B& evade serivice" this was my idea -- to try and monitize it a bit -- i came with that idea --- honestly -- i started going it again -- after the arthritis attack i had last august

+and yes, i am a wagie -- my income goes from online e-commerce --- I earn a fair wage --- higher than being a janny, which the downfall they got harder
+--- anyways i can even rent a good house in RAMAT GAN

+**
+back in the day i also ran 4chan bots to put ads for soyjak -- but yeah i hope they put harder and harder captchas ---  lol , I already have a captcha solver -- it just takes 15seconds per captcha -- but it works -- **

 **Why admit you lie, and say you gonna flood them with 'p ,, just to cause them stress and demoralise them --- so the janny wont want to go on the modpanel anymore **